The last time you purchased an AC, you probably considered the unit’s SEER before deciding to buy it.

 - New air conditioners will be more expensive.
 It just costs more to manufacture a more efficient system.
 Facts of life, right?

-- If you're buying a new air conditioner this year, you'll have to decide whether it makes sense to install a new 14 SEER unit.
+- If you’re buying a new air conditioner in 2022, you’ll have to decide whether it makes sense to install a new 14 SEER unit.